 Furman uses its sustainability curriculum and community programs to educate the Furman and Greenville communities on sustainable transportation.
 We provide a shuttle service for students and encourage carpooling to reduce the amount of greenhouse gas our community produces.
 Additionally, we're working towards transitioning our vehicles away from gas-powered vehicles and toward alternative fuels.

 Furman also participates in efforts to build more sustainable transportation options for the Greenville community.
 Our campus is served by Greenville's public bus system, Greenlink, which connects Furman with downtown Greenville.
 The university is also a partner in Greenville's Electric Vehicle Ecosystem project, a part of the Greening of Greenville Initiative.
 At the Hartness Welcome Center, you'll find electric vehicle charging station for visitors and members of the Furman community.
 Our visitors can also rent an electric vehicle from Greenville's WeCar program.
 Vehicles can be rented by the hour, day, or longer periods of time.
-Visit the Greening of Greenville to join the WeCar program.
+Visit Enterprise to join the WeCar program and rent a car.